Lending a helping hand

 Arathusa Safari Lodge has been dedicated to the upliftment of people for a number of years through:

-– Labour is outsourced to local businesses – Tyre punctures are repaired by Mhiti Tyres; The qualified electrician contracted for all projects is from the community; and all casual labour is from local communities.
+• Labour is outsourced to local businesses – Tyre punctures are repaired by Mhiti Tyres; the qualified electrician contracted for all projects is from the community, and all casual labor is from local communities.

 • Funds are donated to the Buffelshoek Trust, which is allocated to schools, soccer teams, school holiday initiatives, and general upliftment programmes for the local communities.

 • The Sabi Sand Wildtuin has a community investment project, Pfunanani Enterprise Development Project, that all lodges are actively involved with, and invest in.